-Scotland’s coastline, including its hundreds of islands, is more than 10,000 miles long.
+Scotland’s coastline, including its hundreds of islands, is more than 10,000 kilometres long.
 The islands, habited and deserted, the deep mysterious sea lochs and the remote shores are perhaps our greatest and most pristine wilderness.
 It would take several lifetimes to explore every corner, each abandoned township and all of the islands but at Wilderness Scotland, we have the expertise to give your clients much more than a flavour of the special atmosphere and wildlife that lurks here.

 Ever since I found Saint Kilda on the map I have had a burning desire, bordering on compulsion, to visit these western outposts of Scotland.